Tracey Wilkinson

-Tracey Wilkinson is an English actress primarily known for her role as Di Barker in the series Bad Girls.
+Tracey Wilkinson is an English actress from the North East of the country primarily known for her role as Di Barker in the series Bad Girls.

-Wilkinson is from the North East England and her acting CV includes a number of productions set in and filmed in the region, including the films Billy Elliot and Purely Belter (both 2000) and the BBC drama Our Friends in the North (1996).
+Her acting CV includes a number of productions set in and filmed in the region, including the films Billy Elliot and Purely Belter (both 2000) and the BBC TV drama series Our Friends in the North (1996).

 She also appeared in the Inspector George Gently episode "Gently in the Night" as Margaret Bishop, and in Jimmy McGovern's 1996 television film Hillsborough as Jan Spearritt.

 She joined the prison drama Bad Girls in Series 2 as a caring prison officer new to G-Wing.
 By the end of her time on the programme in Series 7, Di was herself behind bars in the prison in which she had served as an officer, accused of murdering her second husband, corrupt Wing Governor Jim Fenner (Jack Ellis) – though she was in fact innocent of the crime.
 Wilkinson left Bad Girls between the filming of the 2005 Christmas Special (now established as an additional episode to Series 7) and the beginning of Series 8, and the fate of Di (last seen on remand for Jim's murder) remained unresolved.

+Wilkinson also made appearances in Starz's TV programme Outlander, portraying Reverend Mr Wakefield's housekeeper, Mrs Graham.

+In September 2016 Wilkinson appeared on Casualty as Jackie Munroe (married to Howard Munroe, portrayed by former on-screen husband James Gaddas, who played Neil Grayling in Bad Girls), the mother of regular character Alicia Munroe (Chelsea Halfpenny).

-Her most recent film role is Lorraine in Sink (2019), written and directed by Mark Gillis.
+Later she portrayed Lorraine in Sink (2019), written and directed by Mark Gillis.

+Further roles include Amazon Prime's Carnival Row (2020), playing the part of Afissa and in the British drama film Give Them Wings (2022).

 She also acts on stage for the Royal Court, the National Theatre and the Royal Shakespeare Company.

-Wilkinson has also made appearances in the TV programme Outlander, which is shown on Starz.
-She portrays the Reverend Mr Wakefield's housekeeper, Mrs Graham.
-In September 2016, Wilkinson appeared on Casualty as Jackie Munroe (married to Howard Munroe, portrayed by former on-screen husband James Gaddas, who played Neil Grayling in Bad Girls), the mother of regular character Alicia Munroe (Chelsea Halfpenny).

-Her most recent work (in 2020) is in Amazon Prime's Carnival Row, playing the part of Afissa.
-She also appears in the 2022 British drama film Give Them Wings.